ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_interface.rst

 The **Event** panel displays all parameters of an individual event.
-You can select single events by clicking in the scatter plot or by scrolling through *Index* spin control.
+You can select single events by clicking in the scatter plot or by scrolling through the *Index* spin control.
 If available, the event image is shown alongside the fluorescence trace of the event.
 All features of the event are listed in a separate tab.